klaushajdaraj/microeconometrics-networks/README.md

 # microeconometrics-networks
-Repository for the Microeconometrics I/O files.
+Repository for the Microeconometrics I/O files in the Networks Elastic Net project.